-The marchers were happy a day after the Federal Court of Australia came all the way to Mitchell Shire Hall to make a consent determination.
-Justice John Reeves announced the decision immediately shaking hands with Gunggari elder Wayne Saunders as many people cheered and wept.
+They marched a day after the Federal Court of Australia came to Mitchell Shire Hall to make a consent determination.
+Justice John Reeves announced the decision shaking hands with Gunggari elder Wayne Saunders as many people cheered and wept.
 The determination recognises native title rights and interests over 13,600 sq km of land and waters in central southern Queensland.
 The area is broken up into parcels, the two biggest of which are in the middle of a triangle between Mitchell (east) Charleville (west) and Bollon (south).

 Most Gunggari ended up at Taroom settlement established in 1911.
 They stayed there until 1927 when the site was abandoned for a dam on the Dawson River.
-Though the dam never went ahead, they were marched north to a site near Rockhampton called Woorabinda.
-Here they were among 17 different language groups under the control of the Chief Protector of Aboriginals, an Orwellian title who was supposed to “protect them from acts of cruelty, oppression and injustice.”
-Instead they turned a blind eye at best, or ran at worst, schemes to rob Aboriginals of what little they had.
+Though the dam never went ahead, they were marched north to a site west of Rockhampton called Woorabinda.
+Here they were among 17 different language groups under the control of the Chief Protector of Aboriginals, who was supposed to “protect them from acts of cruelty, oppression and injustice.”
+Instead he turned a blind eye at best, or ran schemes at worst, to rob Aboriginals of what little they had.

-The few Gunggari that remained behind on country didn’t have it easy either.
-They mostly gravitated to Mitchell town and were housed on the Yumba (“camp”) on the eastern edge of town near the Maranoa River.
+The few Gunggari that remained on country didn’t have it easy either.
+They gravitated to Mitchell and were housed on the Yumba (“camp”) on the eastern edge of town near the Maranoa River.
 At the Yumba, Gunggari elders spoke their language but repressive white attitudes discouraged them from passing on their knowledge to the next generation.
 They did pass on the cultural laws and customs and hunting traditions.
-Yumbas were often shantytowns and many towns such as Mitchell and Surat demolished theirs in the 1960s.
+Yumbas were often shantytowns and Mitchell and Surat demolished theirs in the 1960s.
 The people moved into town and started meeting the whites in school when previously they would only ever meet on the rugby league or netball field.

-The 1967 referendum, the Keating Redfern speech and Mabo and Wik decisions slowly changed attitudes both of the white and black communities.
+The 1967 referendum, the Keating Redfern speech and Mabo and Wik decisions slowly changed attitudes.
 Robert Munns for the Gunggari People first filed a native title application in March 1996 and followed it through despite no legal representation for 11 years.
 The application was modified in 1998 to reduce the covered areas and the application was split into two parts in 2001.
 In 2007 Queensland South Native Title Services became the legal representative and they registered an ILUA with the Queensland Government in 2008 for the first part which saw parcels of land change hands in the Dunkeld area south of Mitchell.
 Friday’s decision was for the second half.
-Applicant Munns did not live to see it.
-He died in July 2009 and five others continued the application in their name.
+Munns did not live to see it.
+He died in July 2009 and five others continued the application.